iCAS-Lab/CSCE790_neuromorphic_computing/tutorials/modelgen/README.md

 Please take note of the global variables at the top and change them to your needs.

+## Output Data
+The data is formated and saved to a directory called `data` in the form of `*.npz` files.
+You will need to copy this data for later use in the SNNTB conversion.

+## Output ANN
+The output trained ANN will be stored in the `models` directory.

 ## For example:

 The variables below are meant to toggle some settings like removing the model before running, removing the data,  or to train a new model, etc. You do not have to change these by default but you can if you wish not to retrain the network every time.